 Biotin Is Good for Your Hair and Nails

 Biotin plays an important role in producing keratin, which is the main protein in your skin, hair, and nails.
-Biotin stimulates keratin formation, which promotes healthy hair follicle growth, improved skin hydration, and strengthened fingernails.
+According to experts, biotin stimulates keratin formation, which promotes healthy hair follicle growth, improved skin hydration, and strengthened fingernails.
 If your body is deficient in biotin, it can lead to brittle nails, dry skin, and hair loss.